The Battered Woman Syndrome develops when a woman is bewildered and

 her dreams has become her nightmare.

 Typically, it gets worse over time.
-Half of all homeless women and children in the U.S. are fleeing domestic violence.
+Up to one-half of all homeless women and children in the U.S. are fleeing domestic violence.
 Attempts to leave may be seen as a threat to the abuser's control, and killing her may be his only way to maintain control.